Making Healthy Choices When Dining Out

 According to the National Restaurant Association, American adults buy a meal or snack from a restaurant 5.8 times a week, on average.
 That’s a lot of dining out each week.
-And, if you are watching your weight, and are out and about, it’s hard to always know what calories, fats, and nutrients are in the dishes you order.
+And, if you are watching your weight, and are eating out, it’s hard to always know what calories, fats, and nutrients are in the dishes you order.

 Why Is a Healthy Weight Important?